ethyca/fides/docs/fides/docs/tutorial/ci.md

 ## Additional Resources

-We have compiled a few reference implementations for some popular CI tools, which you can find here.
+We have compiled a few reference implementations for some popular CI tools, which you can find here soon!

 <!-- (TODO: provide examples) -->